Glimmers from the Axiverse

+A word of caution is in order: in explicit moduli stabilization schemes, such as KKLT \cite{2003PhRvD..68d6005K} or the Large Volume Scenario (LVS) \cite{2005JHEP...03..007B}, axion physics may look different from what we find here.
+For example, one key feature of the KKLT setup is that many divisor volumes must be commensurate, so that instanton corrections to the superpotential equitably compete with the flux-induced superpotential.
+Likewise, in LVS the divisor volumes must be commensurate in order to compete with the perturbative K\"ahler potential correction.
+This property invariably changes the hierarchical structure of the instanton scales that are observed in the current work.
+As we are focused on obtaining large-scale statistics across the landscape, we will leave studying axion physics in setups where moduli stabilization is explicit and fully understood for future work.\footnote{See e.g. \cite{2006JHEP...05..078C, 2012JHEP...10..146C, Broeckel:2021dpz} for work along these lines.}

-The data characterizing the axion effective theory \eqref{eq:canonicalL1} is computed at a particular point in moduli space.
-In a fully realistic setup, one would explicitly stabilize the K\"ahler moduli, and compute the EFT data in terms of those stabilized values.
-In this work, however, we remain agnostic about the precise moduli stabilization mechanism, and instead assume that moduli may get stabilized (at least via perturbative corrections to the K\"ahler potential) at any point in moduli space.
-The scheme is then to compute axion data at \textit{generic} points in moduli space.
-In \cite{Demirtas:2021gsq}, it was explained that the divisor volumes, which determine the axion potential and kinetic term, are only weakly sensitive to the precise angle in the K\"ahler cone for threefolds with large $h^{1,1}$.
+The most important data that determines axion physics is the spectrum of volumes of divisors, determining the axion potential and the kinetic terms.
+As explained in \cite{Demirtas:2021gsq}, these are only weakly sensitive to the precise angle in the K\"ahler cone for threefolds with large $h^{1,1}$.
 In this work, we therefore calculate axion EFTs at single points in moduli space, with the understanding that our conclusions will be representative of a uniform sample across the moduli space through our sampling of Calabi-Yau threefolds.